eantcal/ioperm/README.md

 ![tss](https://7bcac53c-a-62cb3a1a-s-sites.googlegroups.com/site/eantcal/home/articles-and-publications/enabling-direct-i-o-ports-access-in-user-space/TSS.png)

 # Ke386IoSetAccessProcess and Ke386SetIoAccessMap
-Windows does not support syscalls like ioperm or iopl but we can try to implement a KMD which will provide similar features as shown in the source code at List-1 that will discuss better in the next paragraph.
+Windows does not support syscalls like ioperm or iopl but we can try to implement a KMD which will provide similar features as shown in ioperm.c that will discuss better in the next paragraph.

 Although such driver is quite simple it is peculiar because of two undocumented Kernel API Ke386IoSetAccessProcess e Ke386SetIoAccessMap.
 Non official documentation about such APIs is the following: